speedshop/speedshop/_posts/2015-7-15-the-complete-guide-to-rails-caching.md

 Developers, by our nature, are very different from end-users.
 We understand a lot about what happens behind the scenes in software and web applications.
 We know that when a typical webpage loads, a lot of code is run, database queries executed, and sometimes services pinged over HTTP.
 That takes time.
 We're used to the idea that when you interact with a computer, it takes a little while for the computer to come back with an answer.

 End-users are completely different.
 Your web application is a magical box.
-End-users have no idea what happens inside of that box.{% marginnote_lazy https://i.imgur.com/X17puIB.gif|Developer perception of end-users.|true %} Especially these days, **end-users expect near-instantaneous response from our magical boxes**.
+End-users have no idea what happens inside of that box.{% marginnote_lazy https://i.imgur.com/X17puIB.gif | Developer perception of end-users.|true %} Especially these days, **end-users expect near-instantaneous response from our magical boxes**.
 Most end-users wanted whatever they're trying to get out of your web-app *yesterday*.

 This rings of a truism.
 Yet, we never set hard performance requirements in our user stories and product specifications.
 Even though server response time is easy to measure and target, and we know users want fast webpages, we fail to ever say for a particular site or feature: "This page should return a response within 100ms."
 As a result, performance often gets thrown to the wayside in favor of the next user story, the next great big feature.
 Performance debt, like technical debt, mounts quickly. **Performance never really becomes a priority until the app is basically in flames** every time someone makes a new request.